fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 # What is in my toolbox?
-As software developer you need a tool box, your sofware development environment.
-For the more experiance software engineers this is a personal set of tools.
-But were to start as beginner?<br/> Creatif programming and problem solving is more then only entering program code and compiling.
+As software developer you need a tool box, your software development environment.
+For the more experience software engineers this is a personal set of tools.
+But were to start as beginner?<br/> Creative programming and problem solving is more then only entering program code and compiling.
 It has also something to do with:
-- understand and decrib the problem
+- understand and describe the problem
-- create and decrib a solution
+- create and describe a solution
 - implement this solution including documentation
 - testing an error searching.